Call Now

 In any event, it is important to note that in any court, a magistrate or commission may hear the case, not the elected judge.
 In some counties, the elected judge may hear the case at the request of a party.

 Ultimately, a change of judge is limited in divorce cases to within thirty (30) days of filing or one-time, post-divorce.
 There is no right to a jury trial in any divorce or paternity proceedings.
-This blog is written by advocates at Ciyou & Dixon, P.C. who handle domestic cases throughout the state.
+This blog is written by advocates at Dixon & Moseley, P.C. who handle domestic cases throughout the state.
 It is written for general educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Indiana Rule of Trial Procedure 76(B)(2).